 I continued fishing downstream with no further bass action.
-After walking across a broad rocky beach, I flipped my nymph into a riffle and immediately was rewarded by a strong tug.
+After walking across a broad rocky beach, I flipped my nymph into a riffle and was immediately rewarded by a strong tug.
 I was totally surprised when I brought the fish to hand to discover I had caught a trout!
 This section is not stocked, so this guy had to migrate from many miles upstream.
 Although he was doomed to die in another week or two when the water warms up, I released him back to live a few more days.

 Bottom Line: Don’t fish downstream.
 Stay close to the city.